-Is now on sale by the Publisher and at all the City Book Stores, containing beside the large number of Astronomical Calculations, a large amount of useful and instructive INFORMATION FOR THE PEOPLE

-Nov 22.
-C. H. BELCHER

-The above Almanack can be had bound and inter-leaved, with an engraved view of "The General's Bridge, near Annapolis."
+1852: Is now on sale by the Publisher and at all the City Book Stores, containing beside the farge number of As-tronomical Calculations, a large amount of useful and instructive INFORMATION FOR THE PEOPLE Nov 22.
+C. H. BELCHER The above Almanack can be had bound and inter-leaved, with an engraved view of " The General's Bridge, near Annapolis."
 "BELCHER'S FARMER'S ALMANACK has appeared, and sustains its usual high reputation.
-The interleaved copies will be beautifully bound, and will contain a sine engraved (not lithographed.) view of the General's Bridge, Annapolis.
-It is a finely executed picture." - British North American.
-124

-STOVES, GRATES, AND RANGES.
+The interleaved copies will be beautifully bound, and will contain a time engraved (not lithographed.) view of the General's Bridge, Annapo-It is a finely executed picture." - British North STOVES, GRATES, AND BANGES.
 AT THE CITY STOVE STORE.
 OLD STAND, NO. 212 HOLLIS STREET, OPPOSITE JERUSALEM WAREHOUSE.
 DECEIVED this Fall, Ex " Mic Mac " from Glasgow.
-RECEIVED this Fall, Ex " Mic Mac " from Glasgow. made of the best materials - a supply of convenient SCOTCH UNION COOKING STOVES, of various sizes, for wood obscoal,- some extra large, to hold 30 gallon boilers, for use of Inns or large kitchens.
-18 to 30 inch close Canada Stoves; Franklins of all sizes; Vessels Cambooses and Cabin Stoves; superior Air Tights' with cast tops, improved and patented in the United States in 1851.
-Hall and Shop Stovs: cast oven mouths, extra stove boilers.
-Elegant Gothic Register GRATES-surpass all kinds for convenience.
-Also, a new and excellent made Cooking ≥tove from Boston, just received, with spacious ovens, called the Querx of the West-from small to extra large sizes-they use wood or coals, and have sepaextra large sizes-they use wood or coals, and have separate fire-places for the use of charcoal in summer.
-All at reasonable prices and convenient terms, at 3, 6, or to ! uired.
-Orders from the country answered months if r
+K made of the best materials - a supply of convenient SCOTCH UNION COOKING STOVES, of various sizes, SCOTCH UNION COOKING STOVES, of various sizes, for wood obcoal, - some extra large, to hold 30 gallon boilers, for use of Inns or large kitchens.
+Is to 30 inch close Canada Stoves; Franklins of all sizes; Vessels Cambooses and Cabin Stoves; superior Air Tights' with cast tops, improved and patented in the United States in 1851.
+Hall and Shop Stoves; cast oven mouths, extra stove boilers.
+Eleg ant Gothic Register GRATES-surpass all kinds for convenience.
+Also, a new and excellent made Cooking Stove from Boston, just received, with spa-clous ovens, called the Queex or rus WEST-from small to extra large sizes - they use wood or coals. and have sena extra large sizes - they use wood or coals, and have sepa rate fire-places for the use of charcoal in summer.
+All at reasonable prices and convenient terms, at 3, 6, or to 9 uired.
+Orders from the country answered months if r Nov.

-Nov.
 22. 124tf.
-J. M. CHAMBERLAIN
+J. M. CHAMPERLAIN Importer of Stoves and Grates.